 Since space is limited, you don’t want to write anything longer than a paragraph.
 Your 3-5 sentences should aim at:

 5. Add a P.S. – An easy way to include something you talked about off subject.
+Share something memorable or personal from your conversation.

 Here’s an example: